Cherokee County Conservation Board

 • Shooting Complex

 Martin's Access boasts three small reservable cabins, each with a full restroom and shower, two queen-sized beds one stacked above the other, kitchenette and outdoor patio area.
 The Martin's Access large cabin has 3 bedrooms with 6 queen size beds, sectional sofa, full bathroom with ADA shower, and full kitchen with stove, fridge, microwave and dishwasher.
-The large cabin also has 4 round tables with 24 folding chairs and outside patio with a built-in fire ring and stand up grill.
-Silver Sioux is home to the Lodge that offers a full restroom with shower, kitchen with a full-sized range, 8 full-sized beds, serving table with seating for approximately 24 people indoors, and an outdoor patio area with a built in fire ring.
-An open sided barn with electricity is also available for rent at Silver Sioux.
+The large cabin also has 4 round tables with 24 folding chairs and outside patio with a built-in fire ring and stand-up grill.
+Silver Sioux is home to the Lodge that offers a full restroom with shower, kitchen with a full-sized range, 8 full-sized beds, serving table with seating for approximately 24 people indoors, and an outdoor patio area with a built-in fire ring.
+An open-sided barn with electricity is also available for rent at Silver Sioux.
 Uncle Tom's Cabin located at River Road Conservation Area contains a bedroom with two full-sized beds, a full kitchen, bathroom/shower, and a glorious view of the Little Sioux River.

 While staying in Cherokee County Parks, you can take a scenic hike on over 10 miles of trails and explore the diverse flora and fauna that makes Cherokee County a special place.
 If you want to take it a little easier, saddle up your horse and head to Martin's Access to ride on over 5 miles of trails and roads through Oak Savanna, Woodland, and Prairie ecosystems.